 SMES that are trying to promote teamwork and increase workplace productivity might need to do everything possible to ensure that employees reach their goals and business objectives.
 For these businesses to advance and continuously move forward, they need employees with a growth mindset working for them.

 Now that we have a clear idea of the definition of a growth mindset, it’s important to understand the growth mindset meaning in the workplace.
-To start out, let’s take a look at examples of how a growth mindset can be applied to teams and organizations and how Microsoft uses a growth mindset to develop leaders.
+To start out, let’s take a look at examples of how a growth mindset can be applied to teams and organizations and how Microsoft develops leaders and a high-performance culture.

 Can an organization have a fixed or growth mindset?
 Or is it a concept that applies to individuals?
-The answer is yes, a growth mindset is especially applicable to organizations.
-Here are some examples of ways that companies can adopt a growth mindset in both their hiring processes and their management practices.
+The answer is yes, the concept is especially applicable to organizations.
+Here are some examples of ways that companies can adopt Dweck’s findings in both their hiring processes and their management practices.

-- Assessing new talent: One of the best ways to encourage a growth mindset in the workplace is by considering it as a fundamental aspect of talent acquisition.
+- Assessing new talent: One of the best ways to encourage a culture of growth at work is by considering it as a fundamental aspect of talent acquisition.
 Many hiring managers and recruiters look at potential candidates’ technical knowledge and experience but do not look at their overall desire to learn, emotional intelligence, and hunger for new opportunities.

 - Management practices: In her book, Dweck discusses the different mindsets and approaches that companies adopt, and how management styles can change the definition of their work culture.
 Generally speaking, there is a division between companies that foster a “culture of genius” and those with a “culture of development”.
 The latter put continuous learning and hard work at the forefront of their cultural values.